 Have you ever had that experience?
 You might want to reflect on that.

 Now, once again, I am not telling you date people that you not attracted to, because they’re good for you.
 That will never work, and you have the right to a wonderful sexual passionate relationship.
 What I am saying is, don’t just think love lies in the places where you instantly feel like you’re falling in love.

 Avoiding snap decisions

 So, Okay.
-Let's follow this through.
-What you do when you meet someone who inspires you, and you do feel a spark of attraction, but not enough for you feel like, I know I could fall in love with this person.
-Well, sexual attraction is much more mutable than we've been taught.
+Let’s follow this through.
+What you do when you meet someone who inspires you, and you do feel a spark of attraction, but not enough where you feel like, I know I could fall in love with this person?
+Well, sexual attraction is much more mutable than we’ve been taught.
 We all have types that turn us on wildly, immediately, intensely.
 But as I said, attractions can grow.
-Is really unlikely that you’re going to end up attracted to somebody who's completely not physically appealing to you.
+Is really unlikely that you’re going to end up attracted to somebody who’s completely not physically appealing to you.
 But if someone holds a spark for you, of attraction, and has other qualities you love, your attraction absolutely can blossom.

-So, the next time in your dating life that you meet someone for the first time don't make a snap decision, based on whether you’re instantly attracted to them on a physical level.
-It's not a valid thing to think that someone is only right for you if you know that, given the opportunity, you would be open to sleeping with them really soon.
-Even if you choose that to, because you know it's not the best thing to do.
-If you're not sure, go out with that person again.
+So, the next time in your dating life that you meet someone for the first time don’t make a snap decision, based on whether you’re instantly attracted to them on a physical level.
+It’s not a valid thing to think that someone is only right for you if you know that, given the opportunity, you would be open to sleeping with them really soon.
+Even if you choose not to, because you know it’s not the best thing to do.
+If you’re not sure, go out with that person again.
 And remember that in time, something lovely might happen.
 He or she might actually become more beautiful to you.
-And if not, you will know that it's time to stop dating them.
+And if not, you will know that it’s time to stop dating them.

 Learning to squint like an artist